 Why Should You Register for VAT?

-You should register in order to be eligible for a VAT refund on any purchases made; businesses that are registered for VAT must include VAT in their sales invoices.
-Even if you are not registered for VAT, you are still required to pay the VAT on your purchases since you cannot make a claim for it.
+Registering for VAT allows your business to reclaim the VAT you pay on purchases.
+Businesses that are registered for VAT must include VAT on their sales invoices.
+If you are not registered, you still pay VAT on your purchases, but cannot reclaim it.

 Online

-If you don’t register for VAT or cannot understand VAT complexities, HMRC could penalize you severely, damaging your reputation.
+If you fail to register for VAT when required, or cannot manage VAT complexities correctly, HMRC could issue significant penalties that may also damage your business reputation.

 - Selling corporate property